 This is great news for brands and for people who interact with brands.
 Brands can build stronger relationships with their audiences which result in ‘advocacy and loyalty’, while audiences no longer have to tolerate the generic, patronising messages that are often shouted at them.
 Instead, they can now participate in the relationship and shape its form.

 The Social Brands 100 rated Innocent the most social brand 2012 (with one of our favourites, Starbucks, coming 2nd).
 The brands that perform well on social media engage in one to one relationships with their audiences.
 ‘By creating this personal engagement, these brands benefit from a ripple effect into the rest of the community’.

-Innocent (they sell smoothies and veg pots) are known for their quirky, understated and honest personalty.
+Innocent (they sell smoothies and veg pots) are known for their quirky, understated and honest personality.
 They started their communication campaign with entertaining and innovative packaging design that included an invitation to call the ‘bananaphone’ (their helpline).
-“We like conversations, because they’re two-way and if they’re good, you learn stuff”.
+“We like conversations because they’re two-way and if they’re good, you learn stuff”.

 Innocent has also focused on building a positive, creative and innovative internal culture realising that it is the people that represent the brand from the inside that is crucial to its success.
 The informal culture of the brand encourages communication, sharing and the natural progression of ideas from everyone within the company which encourages and motivates its staff to take part in contributing to its success.

-The elastic creative studio have had great fun playing around with the cute little wooly hats that formed the packaging design last winter – the fun is infectious!
+The elastic creative studio has had great fun playing around with the cute little woolly hats that formed the packaging design last winter – the fun is infectious!